Director: Lisa Sisk

 You can check for library updates on Twitter and Instagram as well as Facebook.

-The library is pleased to announce it has been awarded a Technology Mini-Grant* in the amount of $5,377 from the Missouri State Library.
-Grant funds will be used to purchase 6 replacement public/staff use computers and to add 1 additional public access computer.
-The addition of these reliable computers will allow the library to hold computer workshops for patrons and the community in the near future.
+The Library is pleased to announce it has been awarded a Technology Mini-Grant in the amount of $3,575 from the Missouri State Library.
+Grant funds will be used to purchase 4 replacement staff computers.
+The addition of these new, reliable computers will allow library staff to provide faster and more efficient service for patrons and visitors to our library.

 Services Available For Public Use: